CareyLabVT/Reservoirs/Data/DataNotYetUploadedToEDI/Raw_CTD/README.md

 Data/metadata upload

 -   If you are in charge of uploading data, new data files (.xml, .cnv, .hex) get uploaded into the `./RawDownloads/` folder.
 Maintenance records go into `CTD_Maintenance_Log.csv`.
 Thanks!
+-   If you don't want a file to get processed you can put the word "test" in the file name and it will not be added to the L1 file

 ## Comprehensive file structure overview